SyxtonPrime/SyxtonPrime.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Long walks on the Beach
 ---

 I am a recent arrival to the US, coming to CalTech to pursue a PhD in mathematics.

-I am currently interested in mathematical physics and more generally in applications of mathematics such as Machine Learning, Topological Data Analysis and more.
+My reasearch focuses primarily on quantum topology, which is an area of maths which applies techniques from physics to solve problems in low dimensional topology.
+In addition to my reasearch area I am generally interested in applications of mathematics such as Machine Learning, Topological Data Analysis and more.

 ### How I came to be here